Tax Loss Harvesting Made Simple

 Section 80CCD relates to the deductions available to individuals against contributions made to the National Pension Scheme (NPS) or the Atal Pension Yojana (APY).
-Contributions made by employers towards the NPS also come under this section.
+Contributions made by employers also come under this section.

-Section 80CCD has been further divided into two subsections.
+Section 80CCD has been further divided into three subsections.

 As we know, under the new tax regime only selective exemptions and deductions can be claimed.
 Below is the analysis of the availability of deductions under 80CCD(1) and 80CCD(2).